theguyonthesky/SHA256-PasswordCracker/README.md

 - Progress Reporting: Displays real-time progress during the cracking process.
 - Success Detection: If the correct password is found, the script reports the success and stops further attempts.
 - Failure Handling: If no match is found after testing all passwords, it notifies the user.

+# How It Works

+# Tools and Technologies Used

+# Files
+hash_cracker.py: The main Python script that performs the hash-cracking attack.

+rockyou.txt: A wordlist file containing millions of commonly used passwords (You can use any .txt wordlist).